bitst0rm-pub/Formatter/README.md

             // This option is specifically designed for type graphic.
             // It enables SVG image generation for download.
-            // Enable it if you need SVG beside PNG images at the cost of processing time.
+            // Enable it if you need SVG image at the cost of processing time.
             // Unlike the generic method, this method only supports SVG generation.
             "render_extended": false,